evandrosimenes/WSDLParser/README.md

 In the sample below, you can parse a wsdl generating an object with all information about the soap ws, in a simplified way, including the request/response xml sample (template).

+ADD the 2 classes WSDLServiceType and WSDLParser to your c# project.

 Code Sample:

 string WSDL = "http://pathtowsdl.com.br?WSDL"